cdellacqua/svelte-stack-router/README.md

 ## Quick setup

+- open/create the component that will wrap the ones you want be able to navigate
 - import the init function and the StackRouter component
-- call the init function passing the routes*
+- call the init function passing the routes [^] (and optionally the other configuration parameters [^])
-- done
+- add the `<StackRouter />` tag somewhere in the HTML section

-*routes: they are defined as an object like the following:
+[^]: routes are defined as key-value pairs, like in the following example

 ```
 {